-Through much research such as online articles, journals, textbooks and teaching young adult swimmers myself, the outcome is unanimous – most young adult swimmers have a specific stroke or skill they want to learn.
+Through much research such as online articles, journals, textbooks and teaching young adults to swim myself, the outcome is unanimous – Most young adult swimmers have a specific stroke or skill they want to learn.

 This helps the teacher understand the motivation behind the young adult wanting to learn to swim.

 - Want to be able to swim with their children

 - Medical reasons

 - Need to be able to swim for a job they are applying for

 - Fitness and social interaction with peers and the community

 As a teacher, it’s imperative to keep these goals in mind and explain the learning pathway on how to achieve this realistically.
 It is a common occurrence for this age group to struggle and become frustrated when they don’t master a skill or stroke straight away.
 Teachers need to remind the adult learner to relax, not to over analyse and be patient within themselves.